HimesGroup/BMIN503_Final_Project/README.md

 This repository contains files for my final project, including

-- ["final_project_LongKhuong.qmd"](https://raw.githubusercontent.com/khuongquynhlong/BMIN503_Final_Project/master/final_project_LongKhuong.qmd): Quarto markdown file contains all the codes I used for the project.
+- [final_project_LongKhuong.qmd](https://raw.githubusercontent.com/khuongquynhlong/BMIN503_Final_Project/master/final_project_LongKhuong.qmd): Quarto markdown file contains all the codes I used for the project.

-- ["final_project_LongKhuong.html"](https://khuongquynhlong.github.io/BMIN503_Final_Project/final_project_LongKhuong.html): HTML output (please click on the link provided here if you want to read the file directly without downloading)
+- [final_project_LongKhuong.html](https://khuongquynhlong.github.io/BMIN503_Final_Project/final_project_LongKhuong.html): HTML output (please click on the link provided here if you want to read the file directly without downloading)

-- "references.bib": bibliography management file
+- `references.bib`: bibliography management file

 Since the data used in this project are quite heavy, I can not push them to this repo, but you can download them directly from the original links below.